uxpin-merge/react-bootstrap-merge/README.md

 npm install
 uxpin-merge push --token [YOUR UXPIN AUTH TOKEN]
 ```

+Be sure to substitute `[YOUR UXPIN AUTH TOKEN]` with the generated token in step 1.

 3. Refresh your UXPin Editor browser tab.
 The design system components should be available.